Michael Gilbert (goldsmith): Career

 His brothers John Gilbert senior and Alexander Gilbert, and nephew David Gilbert (a son of John Gilbert) were also goldsmiths.
+John Gilbert served as "counter warden" of the Scottish mint from May 1554.
 An earlier "Michael Gilbert" was a goldsmith, so he is often listed as "Michael II Gilbert".

 At the Scottish Reformation in 1559, Gilbert was given two small silver chandeliers from the treasury of St Giles' Kirk for safekeeping.
 In 1560 he bought silver from the church and the diamond from a ring on the finger of the arm relic of St Giles.

 George Seton, 7th Lord Seton is thought to have commissioned dies from Gilbert to strike gold and silver medals with the motto "UN DIEU, UN FOY, UN ROY, UN LOY", and a monogram with his initials and those of his wife, Isobel Hamilton, daughter of William Hamilton of Sanquhar, "GS-IH," with another motto "Nemo Potest Duobus Dominus Servire," from Matthew 6:24, "No one can serve two masters".
 In 1570 Lord Seton owed Gilbert for a dozen silver trenchers, three silver cups, and a dozen silver spoons.

 By May 1566, Gilbert was appointed as the master goldsmith to Mary, Queen of Scots and Lord Darnley, and he was exempted from any military service that would take him away from his royal duties.

 On 11 June 1567, the Provost of Edinburgh, Simon Preston, sent Edward Littil, William Foular, and Gilbert to Dunbar Castle, where Mary was with Bothwell, with the burgh council's excuse and reasons for receiving their political opponents, the Confederate Lords.
 In July, Gilbert, Nicol Edward, and Robert Abercromby were sent as Edinburgh's commissioners to the coronation of James VI at Stirling.

 Gilbert sold rings and other jewels to Regent Moray and his wife Agnes Keith.
 These included in March 1568; two diamond rings and two ruby rings, a gold chain with a "tablet" or locket, and a laver or jug of Paris silver.

 He went to London with the merchant William Fowler in May 1571, bringing letters from Mary, Queen of Scots to John Lesley, Bishop of Ross.
 Gilbert offered rings and "tablets" or lockets of French manufacture to Lesley in July.
 He offered to exchange money in Edinburgh for Lesley, working with his "good sone" or son-in-law, Nicol Edward.
 During the "lang siege" of Edinburgh Castle of the Marian Civil War, Gilbert's house in Edinburgh was demolished by the supporters of Mary, Queen of Scots in February 1572 along with Uddert's, Robert Gourlay's, and a house belonging to James MacGill.